ikskuh/TinyVG/README.md

 - [ ] Smooth Bezier (via mirror behaviour)
 - [ ] Inkscape Plugin
 - [ ] library/sdk feature: convert TinyVG to draw lists/commands

-## Considerations

-- Which color format does TinyVG use?
-  - Linear color space?
-  - sRGB?
-- What is the default color depth?
-  - 15/16 bit?
-  - 24 bit?
-  - 30 bit?
-- How should font rendering work?
-  - Embed vector fonts in the file?
-    - Sparse font mapping: Only map glyphs actually used
-  - Just render out text as path/line data?
-  - SVG shows that not embedding a font makes the file completly unportable and will look different in every renderer.
-This needs to be prevented
-  - Use UTF-8 encoding

 ## Resources